• Facebook

 Probate, on the other hand, is the process the court utilizes to manage the affairs of a decedent’s estate.
 In contrast to a living trust, the probate process, in most metropolitan areas in California, can take about 6- 18 months.
 This delay creates additional expenses that can consume 3% to 6% or more of the gross value of the probate estate.

-At Lonich Patton Ehrlich Policastri, our estate planning attorneys don’t believe in offering services that are “one size fits all.”
+At Lonich Patton Erlich Policastri, our estate planning attorneys don’t believe in offering services that are “one size fits all.”
 We understand that each family has particular needs and concerns, and we can customize our estate planning services to meet these specific needs and ensure that your long term wishes are carried out.
-If you are interested in nonprobate transfers or have any questions regarding your current estate plan, please contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information.
-The attorneys at Lonich Patton Ehrlich Policastri have decades of experience handling complex estate planning matters, including nonprobate transfers, and we are happy to offer you a free consultation.
+If you are interested in nonprobate transfers or have any questions regarding your current estate plan, please contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.
+The attorneys at Lonich Patton Erlich Policastri have decades of experience handling complex estate planning matters, including nonprobate transfers, and we are happy to offer you a free consultation.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.

 Source: